 It is an employer’s responsibility to train an independent caregiver to perform the required duties to the employer’s and care recipient’s satisfaction.
 For example, if one of the job duties is to prepare meals, it is important to train the caregiver on what type of meals should be prepared.
 If the care recipient is diabetic, their meal plan will be very different from someone who has no health issues.
 As another example, if light housecleaning is a required part of the job, showing the caregiver exactly what one would like done and where the cleaning supplies are is key.

 Another facet of being an employer of an independent caregiver is managing the caregiver.
 This means making sure one shows up to work and is on time, completes the required duties, does a good job, and so forth.
 Also, as part of managing a caregiver, one should expect to handle any issues or concerns that may arise from any of the parties involved.
 This can include firing an employee if the need arises and being sure to document the reasons why.

 As employer of an independent caregiver, managing payroll can be a challenge.
 It includes calculating hours and pay, reporting payments to federal and state agencies, withholding and paying Social Security, Medicare, federal and state income tax, and Federal Unemployment Tax.
 For each tax and withholding, a complicated formula must be followed.

 Once an independent caregiver has been hired, first one needs to figure out the pay period, which is the starting and ending dates for which an employee is paid.
 Pay periods might be weekly, every other week, or once a month.
-The date on which one is paid is called payday, and for every payday, the amount in which an employee is paid needs to be disclosed to federal and state agencies, like the Social Security Administration and the Internal Revenue Service.
+The date on which one is paid is called payday.
+For every payday, the amount in which an employee is paid needs to be disclosed to federal and state agencies, like the Social Security Administration and the Internal Revenue Service.